Dosetai

 Dosetai is a Hebraized form of the Greek given name Dositheus meaning "gift of God".
-It was extremely popular in late classical Judea and among Jewish communities in Egypt, and corresponds to the Hebrew "Mattaniah" or "Nethaneel," which seems to have been a favorite one both in Palestine and in Alexandria.
+It was popular in late classical Judea and among Jewish communities in Egypt, and corresponds to the Hebrew "Mattaniah" or "Nethaneel," which seems to have been a favorite one both in Palestine and in Alexandria.

 It has been borne by the following:

 Tannaim - Mishnah rabbis

 Dosetai of Kefar Yatma

 A pupil of Shammai lived in Kefar Yitma, east of modern Ariel, north of Shiloh.

 Dosetai b.
 Matun

 A tanna mentioned in a baraita as the author of an aggadic teaching, which elsewhere is ascribed to Dosetai b.
 Judah.
 According to Yoma 30b, an amora, also named Dosetai b.
 Matun, handed down a teaching of Johanan's; but the correct reading is "Justai b.
 Matun," which is found in the parallel passage, Zebachim 99a, and is confirmed by the Jerusalem Talmud.

 Abba Jose b.
 Dosetai

 On Abba Jose b.
 Dosetai see Bacher, "Ag.
 Tan." ii.
 388.